| The HEART of Teacher

 to develop and produce needed resources, putting tools in the hands of our

+teachers on the front lines.
+THANK YOU!
 We’re so grateful to the churches and individuals who

 have stood with us down through the years to raise up Christian leaders in